Waterlily Art & Mentoring.

 The focus is creating a space people feel comfortable returning to.

-• Waterlily runs as weekly sessions across a 10-week cycle.
+• Waterlily runs as weekly sessions across a 10-week mentoring program.

 Sessions take place within the host organisation’s setting and schedule.
 We work with each group beforehand to shape the sessions to suit the participants and the environment.